epolisensky/VLITE/vdp/docs/source/database.rst

 - *e_dec*: error on the declination weighted average (degrees)
 - *res_class*: spatial resolution class (see :ref:`source_assoc`)
 - *ndetect*: number of images in which the source was detected
+- *ns*: number of PyBDSF code 'S' detections of the source (single component Gaussian and only source in island)
+- *nc*: number of PyBDSF code 'C' detections of the source (single component Gaussian in island with other sources)
+- *nm*: number of PyBDSF code 'M' detections of the source (multi-Gaussian source)
 - *nmatches*: number of matches to other radio catalog sources
 - *ave_total*: weighted average of corrected total flux light curve (mJy)
 - *e_ave_total*: error on the weighted average of corrected total flux light curve (mJy)